Aspire/Parents as Scholars/TANF Program (FedCap): 271-4810

 Free tutoring is also available for students already enrolled in college but who may need extra help to keep up with their classes.
 Support staff can travel to meet with folks anywhere in the county.
 Call for more information.

 Division of Vocational Rehabilitation – ME Dept. of Labor: 255-1900

 Assistance for people with disabilities — for job training, educational expenses, special equipment needed to start or keep a job, and help finding a job.

 Family Futures Downeast (FFD): 255-0983

 A brand new program that is designed for parents of young children to attend college, earning 16 credit hours and a Certificate in Family Studies.
 The certificate covers core courses that participants can use to continue their education toward degrees or certifications in a number of fields or professions.
 FFD students can choose to take classes in Machias or Calais.
 In Machias, students will attend classes on the UMM Campus and in Calais at the Washington County Community College campus.

 Financial assistance, childcare, transportation, dinner meals and snacks, school supplies and mentoring throughout the year-long course of study are provided to help students succeed.
 Courses are scheduled for two evenings per week.
-GED or high school diploma is required and a parent must have a child under 8 years old to participate in the program.
+HiSET or high school diploma is required and a parent must have a child under 8 years old to participate in the program.
 Contact: email@example.com Also on Facebook at Family Futures Downeast

 Finance Authority of Maine (FAME): 1-800-228-3734